CheshireAI/Reddit-Scraping-Tool/README.md

 - Ensure `downloaded_media/` directory is in the same location as HTML file
 - Check that media files were actually downloaded
 - Verify relative paths in HTML source

-## License

-This script is provided as-is for processing Reddit data.